 Step 4: Pick a cable material

-Cables are usually made of copper or aluminum.
-Copper tends to be better and smaller, but more expensive, whereas aluminum tends to be cheaper but thicker.
+Cables are usually made of copper or aluminium.
+Copper tends to be better and smaller, but more expensive, whereas aluminium tends to be cheaper but thicker.
 For most home setups, copper is the way to go.

 Step 5: Use a cable size chart